U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Notable Forecast Changes

-- EIA forecasts U.S. crude oil production to average 9.2 million b/d in 2017 and 9.7 million b/d in 2018, which are 0.2 million b/d higher both years than in the previous forecast.
-The higher forecast reflects improvements to forecasting methodology for rig efficiencies and an expectation of a more rapid near-term increase in drilling and completion activity, particularly in the Permian region.
-Additionally, a faster expected ramp-up in projects that started in 2016 (such as the Thunder Horse South Expansion) contributes to higher forecast production in the Federal Offshore Gulf of Mexico.
+- EIA forecasts U.S. crude oil production to average 9.9 million b/d in 2018, which is 0.2 million b/d higher than in the previous forecast.
+The higher forecast reflects improvements to the rig methodology that captures increased cash flow as production increases.
+This change has the largest effect on production in the Permian and Niobrara regions.
+Continued development in the Thunder Horse South Expansion and the Gunflint projects that started in 2016 contribute to higher forecast production in the Federal Offshore Gulf of Mexico in 2017 and 2018.

 - For more information, For more information, see the detailed STEO table of forecast changes.